 I made a second training model using a subset of the beer photos selected for their uniformity (mostly similar photos of different, singular 16-ounce cans of beer on a white table with a white background).
 The depiction of beer cans is fantastic, but any other aspect of the photos, like if I asked for a background other than white, would be extremely abstracted.

-I realized pretty quickly that I wanted to use this project to work with vector graphics, so I took the opportunity to make a training model to test more basic shape creation.
-Since RunwayML’s resources are limited to more straightforward image/video tools, rather than vector graphics, I created 30 jpgs showing a singular, capital, letter ‘A’ in different typefaces.
+I took the opportunity to make a training model to test more basic shape creation.
+I created 30 jpgs showing a singular, capital, letter ‘A’ in different typefaces.
 The resulting output recognizes the shapes and patterns, but not that they’re letters.

 As I narrowed down my concept to working with SVGs, I wanted to check on current abilities to create them.
 I checked a few different existing AI platforms to see how they responded.
 To the left is an SVG made by asking ChatGPT to make the XML code for a capital letter ‘A’ while on the right is one created by Adobe Illustrator’s beta AI tools.